Yoga, Music, Gardening: Gary Plummer vs. Dementia

 Over the course of two days, Plummer shows me the life he now leads.
 Here, next to his bed, is the essential oil vaporizer, redolent of lavender, which helps him sleep.
 (Plummer is a big proponent of essential oils.)
 Here, in his upstairs steam shower, the 10 pennies he moves and stacks as he does his midnight exercises—dips, squats, step-ups, side bends, 15-pound curls, shrugs, one-leg balancing—aiming for 1,000 reps in 120º heat as his waterproof stereo plays new-age music (which he has also embraced along with classical).
 Here’s the vape pen he began using after hearing that cannabidiol helped with depression, and, in the kitchen, the MMF Hydro powdered supplement he drinks for “improved brain cognition.”
 To maintain a weight of around 250 pounds he uses a SodaStream, adding a hint of juice to each glass from one of the dozen-plus fruit trees in his yard.
 As he tells old football stories about “motherf------” opponents and becoming a “fleshbomb” when he launched into ball-carriers, the veins on his forehead rise and his body tenses and you can feel the old intensity, like heat rising off him.

 Over lunch, he and Corey recount the process of trying to navigate the tests associated with the NFL settlement, and getting benefits, with the attendant forms and emails and lawyers.
 “To be honest, it’s all so confusing,” says Corey.
 “They tell us one thing, then another.
 I can’t keep it straight.
 And they give you as little information as possible.
 The communication could not be poorer, less inviting or welcoming for anyone to want to participate.”
-It makes one wonder how bewildering the process must be for former players who live alone, without the benefit of a Cal education or an accountant spouse, especially those with significant cognitive impairment.
+It makes one wonder how bewildering the process must be for former players who live alone, without the benefit of a Cal education or a spouse with a background in the game, especially those with significant cognitive impairment.

 To qualify for compensation requires completing a dizzying number of steps, including two paired exams: the first from a neuropsychologist (the one Plummer took in 2017), then a second from a neurologist (the one he took last May).
 An NFL-approved neurologist then weights each test and arrives at a conclusion, dividing former players into one of four categories: no cognitive impairment, minimal cognitive impairment (known as Level 1), moderate cognitive impairment (Level 1.5, which qualifies for monetary damages) and severe impairment (Level 2, significant monetary damages).